datashinobi108/parsers/README.md

 - 112: Top Countries by Nuclear Weapons Inventory (1945-2014)
 - 113: Minimum Wage by US State (1968-2018)
 - 114: Top Countries by Population Density (1961-2018)
+- 115: Top Countries by Percentage of Daily Cigarette Smokers (1980-2012)